Thomas-Fulton/machine-learning-practice/README.md

 # machine-learning-practice
-Revision and development of statistical/machine learning knowledge and skills.
-Contains scripts with reminders of things to consider when analysing data using statistical/machine learning, and practical code that can be adapted for future projects.
+Created as revision of statistical/machine learning knowledge, and and development of practical use and implementation.
+Contains scripts with reminders of things to consider when analysing data using statistical/machine learning, and practical code that can be adapted for future projects. [(Machine learning notes)](https://docs.google.com/document/d/16SaICaxEEwnf9FX5r6qksbG9Dh5pataqujhYIe5h8YE/edit?usp=sharing)
 ### Main aims:
 1. To increase my broader understanding of machine learning, its limitations, good practice, and the steps in a machine learning pipeline needed to produce valid/meaningful, reproducible and accurate results.
 2. To be confident in model selection from the question being asked, the available data, and suitability of the data